matthew-brett/docosx/legacy_package_redux.rst

 *******************************************

-Component packages, metapackages and distribution packages differ in their behaior when isntalling.
+Component packages, metapackages and distribution packages differ in their behavior when installing.
 They differ in the way they implement requirement checks and which operation executables they run.

 Component package